Roberto Dovetta

-Roberto Marcos Dovetta (born 24 April 1988 in Santa Fe) is an Argentine football striker.
-He plays for Libertad.
+Roberto Marcos Dovetta (born 24 April 1988 in Santa Fe) is an Argentine former football striker.

 Career

-Dovetta made his professional debut for Lanús in a 5-0 home win against Olimpo de Bahía Blanca on 3 July 2005 aged 17.
+Dovetta made his debut at senior level with Sport Club Cañadense at the age of 14.
+After a brief stint with the Boca Juniors youth ranks, he joined the reserve team of Lanús at the age of 15 and made his professional debut in a 5–0 home win against Olimpo de Bahía Blanca on 3 July 2005 aged 17.
 He made sporadic appearances for the team until 2010 when he was loaned out to 2nd division side Ferro Carril Oeste.
 However, due to the team's economic difficulties, the transfer did not go through.
-Dovetta ended up signing with CD Leganés in the Segunda División B of Spain.
+Dovetta ended up signing with CD Leganés in the Segunda División B of Spain on loan from Uruguayan club Progreso.

+In July 2012, Dovetta joined Racing de Olavarría.

+In 2013, Dovetta moved to Chile to join O'Higgins and play for Curicó Unido.

+In the first half of 2014, Dovetta returned to Sport Club Cañadense.

+In 2016, Dovetta moved to Guatemala and signed with Sacachispas in the second level.
+Back in Argentina, he played for Club Atlético Almafuerte in 2018 and 2020 and Argentino de Las Parejas in 2019.